SreeHarshaMandlem/vehicle-listing-management/README.md

 #### Adding the project to local development environment
 1. Import using Git CLI:
-Use `git clone git@github.com:SreeHarshaMandlem/vehicle-listing-management.git` command from command line.
+Use following command from command line.
+`git clone git@github.com:SreeHarshaMandlem/vehicle-listing-management.git`

 2. Import using Intellij:
 Use instructions from here: https://blog.jetbrains.com/idea/2020/10/clone-a-project-from-github/